 Godot Native Camera Plugin

 A Godot plugin that provides a unified camera capture interface for Android and iOS using native platform APIs.
-It enables real‑time camera frame streaming directly into Godot with configurable resolution, rotation, frame skipping, and optional grayscale output.
+It enables real‑time camera frame streaming directly into Godot with configurable resolution, rotation, frame skipping, horizontal/vertical mirroring, and optional grayscale output.

 Key Features: